-Whenever surreptitious recording is carried out by BBC programme makers it must be approved in advance by the relevant Head of Department, National or Commissioning Executive or in the World Service, head of Region.
-Where necessary Controller, Editorial Policy should be consulted.
+Whenever surreptitious recording is carried out by BBC programme makers it must be approved in advance by the relevant Head of Department, National Controller or Commissioning Executive or in the World Service, Head of Region.
+Where necessary Controller Editorial Policy should be consulted.

-On each occasion secret recording is carried out, whatever the purpose, the department concerned must keep a full record of how the recording satisfied the requirements of this Chapter, who authorised it, and brief details of who and what was recorded.
+On each occasion secret recording is carried out, whatever the purpose, the department concerned must keep a full record of how the recording satisfied the requirements of this chapter, who authorised it, and brief details of who and what was recorded.
 This record must be made regardless of whether the material gathered is broadcast.
 Each directorate is responsible for maintaining these records to enable the BBC to monitor and review the use of such techniques throughout its output.

-Wherever approval is required from Head of Department or from CEP for surreptitious recording of any sort, it may be decided to consider the proposal in two separate stages, first for recording and subsequently for transmission.
+Wherever approval is required from Head of Department or from Controller Editorial Policy for surreptitious recording of any sort, it may be decided to consider the proposal in two separate stages, first for recording and subsequently for transmission.

-The diagram below illustrates some of the questions which should be considered by programme makers when they propose to use surreptitious recording.
+The diagram on the next two pages illustrates some of the questions which should be considered by programme makers when they propose to use surreptitious recording.